safeurlai/safeurl/README.md

 - Only valid transitions allowed.
 - Prevents concurrency races between workers.
-- Each step is updated atomically via Turso.
+- Each step is updated atomically via Drizzle transactions in Turso.

 ---